suvratapte/suvratapte.github.io/_posts/2020-08-20-nREPL-middleware.md

 screenshot above, you can see that `print-method` has a `<v>` at the end - signifying that it is a `var`.
 This is based on the `type` information sent by the server.

 These two messages give us a fair idea about how the operation must be implemented.
-However, if you do not know the architecture of middleware, there is one small point which is a bit counter intuitive.
 If I were to guess how the implementation of nREPL Middleware must be, I would guess it to be something like the following:

 <p align="center">
 <img src="/resources/nREPL--probable-architecture.png" style="height: 100%; width: 100%">